Why partner with us?

 Anglo American Foundation are Engineers Without Borders UK’s longest serving supporter, having funded us since 2004.
 Thanks to Anglo American Foundation’s transformative support we have grown the Engineering for People Design Challenge to reach over 63,000 students, as well as launching the 2021 – 2030 strategy.

-We are working with City University London to co-create real-world educational resources and accelerate training of early-career academics and to strengthen research on socially responsible STEM technologies and solutions.
+We are working with City St George’s, University of London to co-create real-world educational resources and accelerate training of early-career academics and to strengthen research on socially responsible STEM technologies and solutions.

 Efficiency for Access Coalition